2004 Scott Tournament of Hearts

 The 2004 Scott Tournament of Hearts was held at the ENMAX Centrium in Red Deer, Alberta from February 21 to 29 2004.
-The Colleen Jones rink returned as Team Canada, going on to win their fourth straight Hearts, then representing Canada at the 2004 Ford World Curling Championship where they won gold.
+The Colleen Jones rink returned as Team Canada, going on to win their fourth straight Hearts, then representing Canada at the 2004 World Women's Curling Championship where they won gold.

 Teams

 The teams were listed as follows: